 - Fees: There are no transaction fees for paying a merchant directly, receiving money, or sending money to an international bank account with Skrill Money Transfer.
 It is also free to set up an account.
 There is a 1% fee to deposit funds and a flat-fee of £4.59 to withdraw funds back to your bank account.
 Skrill also charges 1.45% or 2.99% to transfer money to another Skrill account depending on which level account you have, although receiving the money is free.

 - Pros: You can send and receive money instantly.
 It is also increasingly used by merchants, including many gaming sites, as well as positioning itself as an easy way to buy cryptocurrency, such as Bitcoin.

 - Cons: Although many of the transactions are free, the parts that do have a fee are typically more expensive than with PayPal.
-This is particularly the case with the eye-watering 7.5% charge if you withdraw funds to a Visa debit card.

 - Additional information: Skrill users can join the Knect loyalty programme, allowing them to earn points for transactions and exchange them for cash rewards and bonuses.

 - What does it offer: Google Pay allows you to make and receive payments through your phone by downloading an app.

 - Fees: A key feature of Google Pay is it doesn't charge a fee if you withdraw funds to a bank account or use a credit or debit card to fund transactions.